Dental Marketing Strategies You Can Avoid or Implement Right Now

 This isn’t the first place we’d use a marketing investment, but if your marketing program is strong and you have money to invest in reaching people who are browsing for general information, this is how you do it.
 The return on investment is there, but content marketing has a longer-term impact.

-Our judgement: low priority
+Our judgement: mid-level priority

 Search engine optimization is highly complex, and can literally take years to have its full effect.
 And it is expensive because it requires specialized knowledge plus months or years of effort.
 Traditionally.